CSCI128/packtrain/docs/src/ArchitecturalDecisions.rst

 Backend
 ~~~~~~~~~~~~

-This is the REST API for the grading admin application.
+This is the REST API for packtrain.

 This is where all the business logic lives.